1KR1 Sapsan: Background

-Hrim
+Development

-Work on Hrim-2 was announced at the Arms and Security exhibition in Kyiv in 2014.
+Work on the Hrim-2 missile system was announced at the Arms and Security exhibition in Kyiv in 2014.
 In 2016, it was reported that Saudi Arabia had provided US$40 million for the research and development.
 A photograph of the chassis of a Hrim-2 transporter erector launcher appeared in May 2017; each vehicle could carry and launch two missiles.
-In April 2019, it was announced that two Hrim-2 prototypes had been produced, one for testing by Saudi Arabia and the other to be tested by the Armed Forces of Ukraine.
+In April 2019, it was announced that two Hrim-2/Sapsan prototypes had been produced, one for testing by Saudi Arabia and the other to be tested by the Armed Forces of Ukraine.
 Saudi Arabia was expected to test their test article one later in 2019, with the system planned to enter service in 2022.

 In October 2020, it was announced that US$300 million would be needed to complete the testing of Ukraine's prototype.
 In February 2021, the government decided to sign a contract to fund the production of a test battery consisting of two transporter erector launchers, two loading machines, and two control units (one for the battery commander and the other for the division commander).
 The contract had not yet been signed by April of 2021, but the Ministry of Defense hoped to do so in 2–3 months.

 In June 2023, the then Ukraine Minister of Defense Oleksii Reznikov stated that the funds needed for completing the program had been approved and allocated.

 In August 2024, Ukraine claimed to have successfully tested its first domestically-produced ballistic missile.
-While the specific missile-type was not disclosed, some commentators have speculated that the missile being referred to is the Hrim-2.
-On 22 October 2024, Yehor Cherniev, the head of Ukraine's NATO delegation, said that there would soon be "concrete results" from the use of Ukrainian-made ballistic missiles, probably referring to the Hrim-2.
+While the specific missile-type was not disclosed, some commentators have speculated that the missile being referred to is the Sapsan.
+On 22 October 2024, Yehor Cherniev, the head of Ukraine's NATO delegation, said that there would soon be "concrete results" from the use of Ukrainian-made ballistic missiles, probably referring to the Sapsan.

-On 9 November 2024, President Zelenskyy, during his daily address, talked about Ukrainian domestic production of weapons, specifically having produced “its first 100 missiles” without detailing what kind of missile.
-It is believed he was referring to Hrim-2 based on his comments of “striking deeper and deeper into Russia”, although he may also have been referring to other missiles such as the Long Neptune.
+On 9 November 2024, President Volodymyr Zelenskyy, during his daily address, talked about Ukrainian domestic production of weapons, specifically having produced “its first 100 missiles” without detailing what kind of missile.
+It is believed he was referring to Sapsan based on his comments of “striking deeper and deeper into Russia”, although he may also have been referring to other missiles such as the Long Neptune.

 The combat testing and serial production was funded by a "five-billion-euro defense package" provided by Germany.
+The missile system was adopted into Ukrainian service with the index 1KR1 in 2025.